raphaelbrugier/jhipster-pipeline/README.md

     gulp test

 UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`gulp itest`) in a second one.
+They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`gulp itest`) in a second one.
 ### Other tests

 Performance tests are run by [Gatling][] and written in Scala.
 They're located in `src/test/gatling` and can be run with:

-    ./mvnw gatling:execute
+    ./gradlew gatlingRun

 For more information, refer to the [Running tests page][].